 Jeanette Holdstock, a former information officer at Rutland County Council, helped us locate various graves in Oakham cemetery.

-We are grateful to The Lord Lieutenant of Rutland Dr Laurence Howard and the Rutland Committee for the Commemoration of World War One, chaired by Colonel Robert Boyle DL, for supporting this project.
-Mike Frisby, a member of the committee representing Langham Village History Group has kindly allowed us the benefit of his research as well as better quality photographs of village soldiers.
+We are grateful to the former Lord Lieutenant of Rutland Dr Laurence Howard and the Rutland Committee for the Commemoration of World War One, for four years chaired by Colonel Robert Boyle DL, for supporting this project.
+Mike Frisby, a member of the committee representing Langham Village History Group has kindly allowed us the benefit of his research as well as better quality photographs of Langham's soldiers.
 Thanks are due, too, to Belton History Society for use of material from Belton at War published by the Society.
 And to David and Paul Bland for allowing us to use material they have published in Greetham and the Great War.
 Dr Jim Beach, Senior Lecturer in Twentieth Century History at the University of Northampton and a former member of the Rutland Committee, has provided invaluable guidance and advice.

 Aidan and Carol Haylock, and Matt Steele, our designers at 23ccc, have been part of Rutland Remembers from the start and have transformed our ideas - as well as many of their own - into reality.
 Bob Pickwoad has digitally enhanced the orginal photographs from Rutland and the Great War to give them greater clarity, as well as supplying hundreds of new pictures to illustrate the site.
 Our thanks as well to John Stokes for supplying hundreds more photographs of cemeteries and individual graves around the Western Front and beyond and for being a hugely valued friend of the site.
 James and Claire Buchanan are responsible for the text and additional research..